Cookies in Space FAQ

 How will the astronauts aboard the International Space Station know how to use the oven?

-NanoRacks will provide very clear instructions to the astronauts on how to use the oven safely.
-They also have an in-house operations center through which the astronauts can communicate directly with NanoRacks in case they have any questions or issues…or, if they just want to say how great the fresh-baked DoubleTree Cookie smells!
+Nanoracks will provide very clear instructions to the astronauts on how to use the oven safely.
+They also have an in-house operations center through which the astronauts can communicate directly with Nanoracks in case they have any questions or issues…or, if they just want to say how great the fresh-baked DoubleTree chocolate chip cookies smell!

-- NanoRacks has brought more than 750 research experiments and satellites to orbit, so they know exactly how to build out plans for the crew members on board.
+- Nanoracks has brought nearly 1,000 research experiments and satellites to orbit, so they know exactly how to build out plans for the crew members on board.

 Is this oven different than my oven at home?